Skip to content

 Deform shape

-Once the object has been created and selected, you now have access below the "Particles and trails" section to all the properties of the particle system for this object.
+Once the object is created and selected, open the Particles tab to access all particle settings for this object.

 Warning